Zplusdragon/CION_ReIDZoo/README.md

 ## Citation
 ```
-@article{zuo2024cross,
+@inproceedings{
+zuo2024crossvideo,
 title={Cross-video Identity Correlating for Person Re-identification Pre-training},
-  author={Zuo, Jialong and Nie, Ying and Zhou, Hanyu and Zhang, Huaxin and Wang, Haoyu and Guo, Tianyu and Sang, Nong and Gao, Changxin},
+author={Jialong Zuo and Ying Nie and Hanyu Zhou and Huaxin Zhang and Haoyu Wang and Tianyu Guo and Nong Sang and Changxin Gao},
-  journal={arXiv preprint arXiv:2409.18569},
+booktitle={The Thirty-eighth Annual Conference on Neural Information Processing Systems},
 year={2024}
 }
 ```